 For foreign travel, your patient should get the standard recommended vaccinations relevant to their destination.
 Recommend a travel clinic if necessary.
 Patients with SCD are vulnerable to malaria.
 Make sure they take appropriate malaria prophylaxis if travelling to a high-risk malaria region.
-Yellow Fever vaccination may also be required.
+Yellow fever may also be required.
+Please note Doxycycline is unsuitable for children under 12 years irrespective of their weight.
 Details of paediatric drugs and dosages: